109 High Street, Thame, Oxfordshire, OX9 3DZ

 - Try to keep make up and jewellery to a subtle level, remaining in keeping with the job that you are interviewing for.

 - Show interest in the job and speak clearly and confidently, making sure everything you say is factual and sincere, this is your opportunity to sell yourself to the client.

 - Listen to the questions and give concise and relevant answers

 - Do not speak negatively of other people or companies, it makes you look unprofessional.

 - Try to be positive at all times, even when discussing your weaknesses, e.g. training that could help.

-Finally don't forget to thank the interviewer for their time and let them know that you’re interested in the job and that you look forward to seeing him/her again and shake their hand firmly again.
+- Finally, don't forget to thank the interviewer for their time and shake their hand firmly again.

 And Good luck!!